Tens of thousands remain without power in Ottawa region after destructive storm | CBC News

 The worst hit areas in the region are Hunt Club, Merivale, Navan and Stittsville.

-The Carleton Heights Community Centre on Apeldoorn Rd. and the CARDELREC Recreation Complex (Goulbourn) in Stittsville were expected to open at 10 a.m.
+The Carleton Heights Community Centre on Apeldoorn Road and the CARDELREC Recreation Complex (Goulbourn) in Stittsville opened Sunday morning.

+On Sunday afternoon, the city said an additional location, at the Plant Recreation Centre on Somerset Street West had been added as a place for people to charge devices and take showers.

 The CARDELREC location did not open on time because of issues with a power generator, but doors to the facility opened within the hour.

 "We suspect more will be open throughout the day.
-We ask that people go to Ottawa.ca for information or the City of Ottawa Twitter handle is giving out as much information as possible," said Ottawa Mayor Jim Watson.
+We ask that people go to Ottawa.ca for information or the City of Ottawa Twitter handle is giving out as much information as possible," said Ottawa Mayor Jim Watson on Sunday morning.

 Carleton Heights has phone chargers available, and the CARDELREC will offer power stations, as well as showers and snack machines.